pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

 disc recording, and much less satisfactory.
-The records are fragile, insensitive to high frequencies, difficult and expensive to duplicate, and quickly worn out by use.8
+The records are fragile, insensitive to high frequencies, difficult and expensive to duplicate, and quickly worn out by use.[^n8]

-Recording by means of grooves
-scratched on motion picture film has not, so far as I know, been tried very exten-—
-Silvey machsmCountrya lhe materiales not expensive, since discarded picture films may be used, but duplication is difficult

-ee

-4. For technical information I am indebted to the expert knowledge of Mr. Lincoln Thompson of the Sound

-Specialties Company, Waterbury, Connecticut.

-He is not, of course, responsible for any faults in the

-present account, much of which is inexpertly condensed from his full and explicit discussions.
-I have also used a number of valuable suggestions from Mr. S. K. Wolf, Acoustic Consulting Manager of Electri-

-cal Research Products, Inc.
+[^n4]: For technical information I am indebted to the expert knowledge of Mr. Lincoln Thompson of the Sound Specialties Company, Waterbury, Connecticut.
+He is not, of course, responsible for any faults in the present account, much of which is inexpertly condensed from his full and explicit discussions.
+I have also used a number of valuable suggestions from Mr. S. K. Wolf, Acoustic Consulting Manager of Electrical Research Products, Inc.

-5. H. A. Frederick, Rev. of Sci.
-Inst., Vol. 5 (May, 1934), p.
+[^n5]: H. A. Frederick, *Rev. of Sci.
+Inst.*, Vol. 5 (May, 1934), p.
 181.

-6. A photographic sound track may be put on disc.
+[^n6]: A photographic sound track may be put on disc.
 Such a record is of excellent quality and free from surface scratch because there is no surface contact.

-However, the method is not practical for most

-purposes and it is impossible to get more than two minutes of recording on a disc of ordinary size.
+However, the method is not practical for most purposes and it is impossible to get more than two minutes of recording on a disc of ordinary size.
-7. A magnetic steel tape recorder recently built by the Bell Laboratories is said to give much better

-quality than cylinder recording. nitely.

-They also have tapes which are said to retain their magnetism indefi-
+[^n7]: A magnetic steel tape recorder recently built by the Bell Laboratories is said to give much better quality than cylinder recording.
+They also have tapes which are said to retain their magnetism indefinitely.

-8. Unfortunately most of the field recording done in the past has employed some kind of cylinder recording on the principle of the Edison Phonograph, and a great deal of valuable material is so preserved.
+[^n8]: Unfortunately most of the field recording done in the past has employed some kind of cylinder recording on the principle of the Edison Phonograph, and a great deal of valuable material is so preserved.
 It is to be hoped that no one hereafter will use such methods, but those who have cylinder records may be interested to know that they can now be electrically re-recorded on discs in this country.

-180
+Recording by means of grooves

-and special apparatus is needed both for recording and playing.
+scratched on motion picture film has not, so far as I know, been tried very extensively in this country.
+The material is not expensive, since discarded picture films may be used, but duplication is difficult {% include pagebreak.html canvas=348 %} and special apparatus is needed both for recording and playing.
 I have heard that there are difficulties in keeping the films flat and constant in velocity.
-The record- ing medium, celluloid or cellulose acetate, is also open to objections which will be discussed under disc recording .9
+The recording medium, celluloid or cellulose acetate, is also open to objections which will be discussed under disc recording.[^n9]

 Since most of us require records that can be made in the field and paid for